hardbyte/rpython-post/readme.md

 ```

 We won't go down the route of serializing the bytecode to disk, but this bytecode chunk
-(including the constant data) could be saved and executed on our VM later - like a java
+(including the constant data) could be saved and executed on our VM later - like a Java
 `.class` file.
 Instead we will pass the bytecode directly to our VM after we've created
 it during the compilation process.